xtiankisutsa/twiga/README.md

 ## To Do
 * Support for enumeration on a rooted device
 * Support enumeration on multiple devices at a time
-* Generate PDF report on the enumartuon data
+* Generate PDF report on the enumeration data

 ## Inspired by
 * LinEnum - https://github.com/rebootuser/LinEnum